logo

-Allergy testing is usually performed at the initial visit, if possible.
+Your initial visit will consist of a full evaluation by the allergy provider.
+Testing may be performed, but is not guaranteed.
 Some things that may prevent testing at the initial visit include recent use of an antihistamine medication, moderate to severe eczema, current hives or dermatographism or current/recent wheezing, asthma exacerbation or airway inflammation.
 Please refer to the skin testing page for a list of antihistamines that should be discontinued if allergy testing is desired.

 We will periodically repeat allergy skin and blood testing for food allergies.
 This sometimes occurs annually, but sometimes less often.